 The Company has no employees and has contracted with Cedar Bay Realty Advisors, Inc. ("Cedar Bay Realty") to provide the Company with administrative, advisory, acquisition, divestiture, property management, leasing and stockholder services.
 A description of the agreements between Cedar Bay Realty and certain of its affiliates and the Company follows.
 The description of the agreements is qualified in its entirety by reference to the terms and provisions of such agreements.
 Cedar Bay is a New York general partnership.
 Point Associates, a Pennsylvania limited partnership, and Triangle Center Associates, L.P., a Pennsylvania limited partnership ("Triangle Center"), are the sole partners of Cedar Bay.
-The general partner of Point Associates is Selbridge Corp., a Delaware corporation.
-The general partner of Triangle Center is Buttzville Corp., a Delaware corporation.
-Leo S. Ullman is the sole limited partner of each of Point Associates and Triangle Center and is an executive officer and a Director of each of Selbridge Corp. and Buttzville Corp.
+The general partner of Point Associates is Selbridge Corp., a Delaware corporation, wholly-owned by Leo S. Ullman.
+The general partner of Triangle Center is Butzville Corp., a Delaware corporation, wholly-owned by Mr. Ullman.
+Mr. Ullman is the President and sole Director of each of Selbridge Corp. and Buttzville Corp.

 Cedar Bay Realty, a New York corporation, is wholly-owned by Mr. Ullman.
-Mr. Ullman is president and a Director of, and Brenda J. Walker is vice president of, Cedar Bay Realty.
+Mr. Ullman is president and a Director of, and Brenda J. Walker is vice president, of Cedar Bay Realty.